chriopter/hugo-autopilot/README.md

 A reuseable Workflow to automate the building & updating of a Hugo site with a single workflow file!

 > **Note:** Primarly LLM Code - use with caution.
-Be aware of cascading triggering, potential breaking changes from automatic updates, resource consumption.
+Be aware of cascading triggering, potential breaking changes from automatic updates (even major!), resource consumption.
 Workflows have permissions to modify repository content.

 ## Features & Workflow Triggers